A luxury safari in Kenya. Talk about once in a lifetime opportunities…

 When do you get the best weather in Kenya?

 June – October is the best weather window in Kenya, as in this time you reduce your chances of rain and mosquitoes.
 The ‘worst’ weather sits in March, April and May – considered the peak of rainy season.
 If weather is bad enough, some parks shut.
 We visited in March (19th – 28th) and had a few nights of rain but nothing in the day!
-As with anywhere, you take a risk by going in rainy reason but you can save a lot of money and avoid heavy tourism.
+As with anywhere, you take a risk by planning your safari in rainy reason but you can save a lot of money and avoid heavy tourism.
 Our experience proves rain isn’t guaranteed.
 Advantages also include beautiful green landscapes!

 When is the best time to see the animals in Kenya?

-During our safari in March we saw…
+Having said that, during our safari in March we saw…

 Allll the elephants, lions, giraffes, hippos, crocodiles and zebras amongst a million dik diks (yup they’re a thing – google them!), gazelles, grand gazelles, oryxes, buffaloes, wart hogs (hey Pumba), impalas, heart beasts and guinea fowls!
 Honestly, all the birds and bees and trees; I couldn’t possibly remember all the names but it was sensational.